I like Art, it is a good lesson, and I feel less twitchy when I’m busy painting and drawing.

 It doesn’t take long to dry and peeling it off feels nice.

-Mr Mizer is patrolling the classroom like a prison warden.
-He passes behind me and I can’t stop myself and whisper “farm yacker”.
+Mrs Mizer is patrolling the classroom like a prison warden.
+She passes behind me and I can’t stop myself and whisper “farm yacker.”

-He stops behind me, I pretend to be busy and I can see him in my peripheral vision begin walking away.
+She stops behind me, I pretend to be busy, and I can see her in my peripheral vision begin walking away.

-“Ooh argh” I shout, this comes out louder than a whisper and he turns to look directly at me with a strained look on his face, “Williams get on with your work!” he says in his stern croaky farmer voice.
+“Ooh argh” I shout like a farmer, this comes out louder than a whisper and she turns to look directly at me with a strained look on her face, “Williams get on with your work!” she says in a stern croaky voice.

-Why can’t I keep quiet, even when I’m on the teachers radar my mouth opens, and things come out, it’s almost as is my mouth is trying to get me into trouble and it often does.
+Why can’t I keep quiet, even when I’m on the teachers radar my mouth opens, and things come out, it’s almost as is my mouth is always trying to get me into trouble.

-“Stand up Gordon!” he yells at me red in the face.
+“Stand up Gordon!” she yells at me red in the face.

-I stand quickly, his angry red face is right in front of me and I’m laughing, why?
+I stand quickly, her angry red face is right in front of me and I’m laughing, why?
 Why am I laughing?

-“Do you find yourself funny boy!” he yells in my face while his own goes from red to purple, I can feel his hot breath on my face and bits of spit hit my cheek.
+“Do you find yourself funny boy!” she yells in my face while her own goes from red to purple, I can feel her hot breath on my face and bits of spit hit my cheek.

 Why can’t I stop laughing?
-I pinch both my legs it hurts but it’s not working, and I can only manage to get my laughing down to a smirk.
+I pinch the skin on my legs it hurts but it’s not working, and I can only manage to get my laughing down to a smirk.

 Why am I still smirking? this is getting serious.
-I can see his mouth moving but his words are just noise.
+I can see her mouth moving but her words are just noise.

 Whatever was making me laugh disappears and the smirk leaves my face.
-Sir now begins to calm down, his grip weakens, and my feet slowly touch floor, there is a moments silence and we just stand there facing each other.
+She now begins to calm down, her grip weakens, there is a moments silence, and we just stand there facing each other.

-“Right Williams you will write a letter to the headmaster informing him of what has occurred during the lesson today” he says in a much calmer voice and the redness begins to leave his face.
+“Right Williams you will write a letter to the headmaster informing him of what has occurred during the lesson today” she says in a much calmer voice and the redness begins to leave her face.

 This punishment is different than usual, writing a letter isn’t too hard and I won’t be there when the headmaster reads it anyway.

-He hands me a sheet of A4 paper, and I sit down to begin my punishment.
-I take out my half-chewed biro and begin to write.
+She hands me a sheet of A4 paper, and I sit down to begin my punishment, taking out my half-chewed pen I begin to write.

-I begin by writing how I was taunting Mr Mizer and the things I said, I can’t help smiling when I write ‘farm yacker and ‘ooh argh’.
+I start with how I was taunting Mrs Mizer and the things I said, I can’t help but smile when I write ‘farm yacker and ‘ooh argh.’

-Article complete I pass my work to Mr Mizer.
-As he reads it, I notice his face now turns white.
+Article complete I pass my work to Mrs Mizer and as she reads it, I notice her face now turns white.

 “That is a brilliant piece of English work Mr Williams, why can’t you put this amount of effort in all your work?”

-“I don’t know sir?”
-I reply almost with pride for my literary achievement
+“I don’t know Miss?”
+I reply almost with pride for my literary achievement.

-“It’s a shame nobody will read it” he said screwing up the paper and tossing it into the bin.
+“It’s a shame nobody will read it” she said screwing up the paper and tossing it into the bin.

-I would have been sad seeing my work in a crumpled ball, but I’m more interested in getting out of here and getting my dinner.
+I was sad seeing my work in a crumpled ball, but I’m more interested in getting out of here and getting my dinner.

-“On your way” he said, his tone had changed, and it was almost as if we were friends and that we had bonded over the whole incident, or maybe it was just that I am glad to be getting out of here and going for my dinner.
+“On your way” she said, her tone had changed, and it was almost as if we were friends and that we had bonded over the whole incident, or maybe it was just that I am glad to be getting out of here and going for my dinner.

 corridors for classrooms